hmcts/adoption-web/README.md

 ### Running the application

 Log in to azure from the same terminal where you are going to launch the application.
-Run below command and follow the instructions (this is needed bacause we load secrets from `adoption-kv-aat` while running the application locally)
+Run below command and follow the instructions (this is needed bacause we load secrets from `adoption-aat` while running the application locally)

 ```bash
 az login --use-device-code